 Let's briefly compare this shot of the exterior of C1 with it on Closing Day.

 This time?
 Only one switch box to its side instead of two.
 The two switchboxes to the side.
 Why?
 Remember that we saw the C2 locker then a right-angle/90 degree turn happened, and Dick showed Wendy into the C1 locker which is in the position that the C2 locker would occupy if it exists.
-On Closing Day the two switch boxes says to me that one belongs to C2 though it's located here, the two rooms being in effect merged together though one is kind of absent.
-Well, though one is completely absent.
-That the switch box is gone in this section says to me something in the nature of the room has changed.
+On Closing Day the two switch boxes says to me that one belongs to C2 though it's located here, they both occupying the same space.
+That the switch box is gone in this section says to me something in the nature of the room has changed in the way that they occupy the same space.

 Usually, a disappearance is accompanied by a 90 degree turn, a right angle turn.
 Where is our right angle turn?
 It's seen behind Wendy, against the wall under the display board.
 That metal box thing (whatever it is--a freezer?) was located against Dick's office wall.